 Mac and Cheese is a classic dish already.
 But have you ever tried Mac and Cheese hot dogs?
 I am sure that it tastes amazing.
 It has a bun, a sausage, cheese, milk, and bread crumbs.
 You can add some chili powder to heat it up a little bit.

-In case you have some Mac & Cheese in the fridge, it is a great idea to make a delicious dish from leftover hot dogs.
-I am sure that it is just as delicious as the original ones.
+With this recipe, you can easily turn Mac & Cheese in your fridge into a delicious dish from leftover hot dogs.
+I am sure that it will be just as delicious as what you buy from classy eateries or food stalls.

 6. Crispy Dog

 Most hot dogs are not crispy at all.
 However, if you love to have some crispiness, try Crispy dog.
 It is a specialty of Texas.
 Its origin is still a mystery.
-But according to local people, it was the Malt House who created it.
+But according to local people, it first appeared in the Malt House, a famous San Antonio restaurant that, sadly, closed down in 2018.

 This hot dog is crispy, thanks to the corn tortillas casings.
 People wrap the hot dog and other toppings such as cheese, bacon, mayonnaise, and mustard, into the corn tortillas, then fry it in oil until it becomes crispy.